‘Shameless’ Cast Wraps Up L.A. Season 10 Filming, Premiere Is Just A Week Away

-Shanola Hampton (who plays Veronica Fisher in the Showtime hit series Shameless) has a message for her 1.1 million Instagram followers — Season 10 filming is nearly complete.
+Shanola Hampton, who plays Veronica Fisher in the Showtime hit series Shameless, has a message for her 1.1 million Instagram followers — the Season 10 filming is nearly complete.
 Moreover, she’s in shock over how long of a run the series has had.

 “And that is an L.A. picture wrap of Season 10,” the actress gushed with a huge smile on her face as she walked around the parking lot.